bevyengine/rfcs/rfcs/41-ui-navigation.md

 ## Drawbacks and design limitations

+### How does this work with the spawn/despawn workflow?

+The current design imposes to the user that all UI nodes such a buttons and menus must be already loaded, even if not visible on screen.
+This is to support re-focusing the last focused element when moving between menus.
+The design of this RFC _hinges on_ the whole tree been loaded in ECS while executing navigation requests, and would work poorly if menus were spawned and despawned dynamically.
+From what I gather from questions asked in the `#help` discord channel, I think the design most people come up with naturally is to spawn and despawn dynamically the menus as they are traversed, which is incompatible with this design.
+However, in practice, in my own games, I worked around it by expanding the whole UI tree beyond the UI camera view and moving around the camera.
+An alternative would simply to set the `style.display` of non-active menus to `None` and change the style when focus enters them.
+This also fixes the already-existing 1 frame latency issue with the spawn/despawn design.

+Something that automates that could be a natural extension of the exposed API.
+It may also help end users go with the best design first.

 ### User upheld invariants

 I think the most problematic aspect of this implementation is that we push on